Costa Rica Luxury Tax on Houses Valued over 245k USD: What You Need to Know

 To ensure you’re filling out the real estate declaration correctly and avoid any problems, it’s best to have a home inspection done by a licensed engineer who can figure out the property’s actual value.
 If the house is still worth a lot and you have no choice but to pay the Tax, we can help you avoid fines and problems in the long run.

-In short, the “Solidarity Tax” or “Tax on Luxury Houses” in Costa Rica applies to homes worth more than 133,000,000 that are used for living.
-To avoid fines or other problems, it’s important to follow the filing rules and keep the municipality up to date on the property’s value.
-Please get in touch with us for assistance if you have any concerns or questions about this Tax.
+In short, the “Solidarity Tax” or “Tax on Luxury Houses” in Costa Rica applies to homes worth more than 133,000,000 used for living.
+To avoid fines or other problems, it’s essential to follow the filing rules and keep the municipality up to date on the property’s value.
+Please contact us for assistance if you have any concerns or questions about this Tax.

 Frequently Asked Questions